sergiocollado/potpourri/Notes_on_linux.md

 -  /etc/nologin  - If the file /etc/nologin exists and is readable, login(1) will allow access only to root.
 Other users will be shown the contents of this file and their logins will be refused.
 This provides a simple way of temporarily disabling all unprivileged logins.
 -  /etc/services  - The /etc/services file is used by applications to translate human-readable service names into port numbers when connecting to a machine across a network.
 -  /etc/fstab     - the information required to specify mount points, options, devices, etc.
+-  /edc/hosts     - network host names and IPs that are known by the system.
+-  /etc/init.d    - contains the scripts that start various system services at the boot time
+-  /etc/os-release - identifies the linux version and release identification information
 -  /usr/lib   - other place to save dynamic libraries needed by programs.
 -  /usr/local/lib   - other place to save dynamic libraries needed by programs.
 -  /opt/lib   - other place to save dynamic libraries needed by programs.
-- /etc/os-release - identifies the linux version and release identification information

 ### Commands to navigate through the file system.